abmhopkins/STAT112_Exercise_03/03_exercises.md

 ![](03_exercises_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

-  The casual users have higher percentages of bicycle usage in the stations that are further out.
-They have lower percentages in the stations that are clustered together in the upper left of the plot.
+  The casual users have higher percentages of bicycle usage in the stations that are further out and a couple of the stations in the main cluster.
+This could be because they are being used for tourism and most of the sites to see are in the cluster.

 ### Spatiotemporal patterns